AndreyKoudr/TCAD/README.md

 Recent update ...
 =================

-Submarine from parts : making wings, maybe with booleans.
-Cleaning up.<br />
+Combining all into TBrep<T> class with booleans, simple in use.<br />